 4. Any relevant timely tips from Collegewise veterans?

-For example, here’s a screenshot of page two from this month’s edition.
+For example, here’s a screenshot from one edition.

 Inside the Hive has become one of the most vital tools we use in our work.
 College counseling can be a complex business.
 It’s not always obvious where to focus our time, how to adopt the techniques of the greats, or what resources are already available so we don’t create a new version unnecessarily.
 And our counselors don’t sit in the same building.
 Collegewisers in Los Angeles, Austin, Columbus, New York, etc. don’t always know what their far-flung colleagues are up to like we would if we all worked in the same building together.
 But once a month, we put all the most vital and useful information in one place.
 Do what Inside the Hive recommends, and no counselor has to wonder if they’re focusing on the wrong things or somehow missing something.